How to Buy an Engagement Ring

 Ready to put a ring on it?
 Well, you’re going to need an engagement ring to seal the deal.
 Whether you want to propose with a vintage sapphire piece or work with a designer to customize a brand new diamond ring, there’s a lot to wrap your head around.
 This process of choosing an engagement ring is more involved than simply knowing your partner’s ring size, so we’ve laid out the basics for you.

 Here’s everything you’ll need to know before purchasing an engagement ring.

 Sourcing your diamond is an important part of the journey and buying local is the way to go.
-While Africa and Europe have their fair share of diamond mining operations, Canada’s got a pretty sweet stash of gemstones itself (it’s the third largest producer of diamonds in the world).
+While Africa and Europe have their fair share of diamond mining operations, Canada’s got a pretty sweet stash of gemstones itself (it’s the third-largest producer of diamonds in the world).
 These diamonds are conflict-free and their mining is held to high environmental standards, making them a win-win.
 Luckily, many jewellers, including our beloved Birks and Peoples, offer Canadian diamonds in-store.
 Pro tip: for an eco-friendly engagement ring option, ask your jeweller about high-quality lab-grown diamonds.

 The Four Cs